rhiaro/thesis/chapter2.md

 ## Constructing online identity

-This section presents empirical studies of online identity practices in three different areas: active content creators using centralised social media; active content creators using decentralised systems; and, deception as a tool for social impression management.
+Hinted on by [@boyd-facid, cite, cite, cite], individuals are rapidly and often intuitively developing coping mechanisms and practices to more effectively manage their online self-impressions despite the constraints of the tools they use.
+This section explores some of these behaviours through empirical studies of three different approaches to identity-shaping and impression management: the personal brands of creative content producers; decentralised social interactions through personal websites; and, degrees of deception on social media.

 ### Content creators